sik-leanix/100-days-of-javascript/Day-11-Quiz-App/README.md

 </html>
 ```

-## Add questions
+## How to use it

 In the example you can see there are two questions with four different choices.
 The correct answer is described next to the choices.
 If you want to change or add questions just stick to the pattern.
 You can add a custom amount of choices.
+You change the name of the quiz in the section ``quizName``.